 Replication

-To mirror the target article’s analyses, we first ran chi-square tests for the Study 2 and 3.
+To mirror the target article’s analyses, we first ran a chi-square test for Scenario 2 to test the hypothesis that having purchased an old program, people are more willing to purchase a new program, when they can repurpose the old purchase than when they cannot.
+We also ran a chi-square test for Scenario 3 to test the hypothesis that people are less likely to escalate commitment to a losing course of action when the abandoned project appears to have more utility beyond mere parts.

-We addressed the issue of Study 1 being descriptive and lacking statistical tests.
+We addressed the issue of Scenario 1 being descriptive and lacking statistical tests.
 We aimed to supplement the target article’s analyses by also running a chi-square supplemented by a one-sample proportion test also treating the three choices as a continuous scale.
+The hypothesis for Scenario 1 was that people perceive those who rejected an opportunity to save on a current purchase as less willing to make the purchase.

 Extensions

+For the reasons extension, in Scenario 1 we ran a repeated ANOVA to compare the four reasons.
+In Scenarios 2 and 3 we ran a mixed ANOVA with the four reasons as the within factor and the two waste conditions as the between factor.

-We ran repeated ANOVA to compare the four reasons.
-We ran repeated measures t-tests for willingness and perceived wastefulness measures for Study 1, given the single scenario with two questions for each of these measures.
-We ran Welch independent samples t-tests for willingness and perceived wastefulness in Studies 2 and 3, given the between-subject design.
+We ran paired t-tests for willingness and perceived wastefulness measures for Scenario 1, given the single scenario with two questions for each of these measures.
+We ran Welch independent samples t-tests for willingness and mixed ANOVA for perceived wastefulness in Scenarios 2 and 3, with the rating of wastefulness of the two options as the repeated measure and waste as the between factor..

 Outliers and exclusions